TomBener/quarto-cn-tools/README.md

 - **Localize Chinese Bibliographies**: Change `et al.` to `等` and other English localization strings to Chinese in citations and references, both author-date and numeric styles are supported.
 - **Sort Chinese Bibliographies**: Sort Chinese bibliographies by Pinyin, and can be customized to sort Chinese entries first or last.
 - **Correct Chinese Quotes**: Tweak Chinese quotes for sophisticated typesetting.
-- **Correct Spaces**: Improve copywriting, correct spaces, words, and punctuations between CJK (Chinese, Japanese, Korean).
+- **Correct Spaces**: Improve copywriting, correct spaces, words, and punctuations between CJK.
-- **Extract Bibliographies**: Extract all bibliographies cited in the document as a BibLaTeX file.
+- **Extract Bibliographies**: Extract all bibliographies cited in the document as a BibTeX/BibLaTeX file.
 - **Generate Backlinks**: Generate backlinks for bibliography entries to the corresponding citations.
-- **Remove DOI Hyperlinks**: Remove DOI hyperlinks if they are not needed in the bibliography.
+- **Remove DOI Hyperlinks**: Remove DOI hyperlinks formatted by `citeproc` if they are not needed in the bibliography.

 ## Prerequisites